The Pine Tree/Furan

 Not a book for those who are easily scared.
 Horror for all ages.
 A creepy, suggestive and beautiful book about nature and our role in it.

-The Pine tree was shortlisted with the following words from the August Jury: “What is nature and what is human?
+The Pine Tree was shortlisted for the August Prize in 2021 with the following motivation: “What is nature and what is human?
 With her bold story The Pine Tree, Lisen Adbåge pushes the boundaries of what a picture book can be.
 Through breathtaking horror effects and a lack of moral, the Brothers Grimm meet Silent Spring in a sharp reply to the climate crisis and the social climate.
 When a family builds their dream home in the country, they brutally cut down all the trees, but nature strikes back.
 Uncompromisingly told in disturbing sulfur yellow and brown, the book is solid and suggestive in a cocky, scary way.”